FB

 Yikes !!
 As an engineer, I cringe when customers send links to videos asking if the information is true.
 For the record, your observations are likely spot on.
 Trust yourself.
 On the other hand, trying to explain “Why” can go off into the weeds quickly.
 A bunch of good info, mixed with bits of BS – will make a video pretty dangerous.
 The dangerous part – the video sounds convincing, even as it misleads the audience.

-My recommendation to video creators, PLEASE DO NOT make up reasons or try to explain things you don’t have the technical background to understand.
+My recommendation to video creators, PLEASE DO NOT make up reasons or try to explain things you do not have the technical background to understand.
 Thank you.

 Comments